mdcxi/TOWER-DEFENSE/README.md

 # TOWER DEFENSE

-Holyfack =)))  This game (without music, sfx, levels) took me nearly 2 months to finalize it (actually the time lasted longer than I expected).
+Holyfack =)))  This game (without music, sfx, levels) took me approximately 2 months to finalize it (actually the time lasted longer than I expected).
 I intended to code and build this simple game in just a week, but yah there were a lot of facking deadlines at my university and I had to handle them first.

 𝐆𝐀𝐌𝐄 𝐃𝐄𝐌𝐎: